 Immigration Advising

-Our certified immigration advising team is here to provide guidance and answer your questions related to study permits, visas, working in Canada and more.
+Our licensed immigration advising team is here to provide guidance and answer your questions related to study permits, visas, working in Canada and more.
 Check in with us to get the information and support you need to succeed during your time at McMaster.

 Get answers to common questions